 The TerraCycle Program, by using every part of a recyclable in processing, reduces waste, eliminates the need for raw materials and processing, saves money that would be needed for manufacture, minimizes environmental impact, alleviates the effects of resource depletion and water withdrawal, and reduces the carbon footprint by lowing carbon emissions.

 The Sustainability Committee and any volunteers who are participating in collections record the number and the weight of the items present because all items that are sent in to TerraCycle are worth $0.01 a piece.
-Lycoming College currently participates in the Solo Cup Brigade, the Personal Care Brigade, the Energy Bar Wrapper Brigade by Clif Bar, and the Tom’s of Maine Natural Care Brigade in order to accumulate items for collection and points that can be converted into money that can be donated to a desired charity.
+Lycoming College currently participates in the following brigades: Brita, Cigarette Waste, Energy Bar Wrappers, Entenmann's Little Bites Pouch, GoGo Squeez, Malt-O-Meal Cereal Bags, Personal Care and beauty, Solo Cups, and Tom's of Maine Natural Care.
+These brigades allow us to accumulate items for collection and points that can be converted into money that can be donated to a desired charity.
 The Sustainability Committee has chosen to donate all earnings from the TerraCycle program to Charity: Water, an organization that works to bring clean drinking water to people in impoverished, rural areas in as much as twenty-two developing countries; specifically in areas of Sub-Saharan Africa, Central and South America, and South Asia.
+For more information go to https://www.terracycle.com/en-US.